According to VGC , the ransomware hacking group that recently claimed to have attacked Epic Games has admitted it was just a hoax.

-Epic Games was not hacked, hackers confirm
+Epic Games was not hacked, the hackers have confirmed.

 Source link